 - Step 1: Locate the impact indicator on the internal shock absorbing lanyards.
 The stitched impact indicator is located in a section of a textile label that is folded back upon itself and held in its place with a specific stitch pattern.
 This stitch opens up releasing the warning sign on the unfolded label, when the lanyard is subjected to a fall.
 If the impact indicator is found to have been released, then the lanyard should be immediately removed from service. - Step 2: Check the lanyard hardware for any damage, break, distortion, sharp edges, burrs, cracks, worn parts or corrosion.
 Ensure that the connecting hooks are functioning properly.
-The connector and hook gates must work smoothly, and lock fully upon closing.

-Step 3: Check the webbing of the lanyard for any damaged, frayed or broken fibers, or cuts.
+The connector and hook gates must work smoothly, and lock fully upon closing. - Step 3: Check the webbing of the lanyard for any damaged, frayed or broken fibers, or cuts.
 Check the entire length of the lanyard on both sides for any discoloration, abrasion, molds, burns, knots, excessive soiling, heavy paint build up and rust staining.
 The lanyard should be free of all of these.
-Look out for any brown, discolored or brittle fibers that may result due to chemical or heat damage.
-Discoloration, presence of slivers or splinters indicates damage due to ultraviolet radiation.
-The lanyard should not show any signs of fraying, unsplicing, unlaying, kinking, knotting, roping, excessive elongation, chemical attack, excessive soiling, abrasion, alteration, needed or excessive lubrication, excessive aging and excessive wear.
+Look out for any brown, discolored or brittle damage due to ultraviolet radiation.
+The lanyard should not show nay signs of fraying, unsplicing, unlaying, kinking, knotting, roping, excessive aging and excessive soiling, abrasion, alteration, needed or excessive lubrication, excessive aging and excessive wear.
 Strength of the webbing will be significantly reduced by any of the aforementioned damages.
 Pulled, cut or broken stitches may be an indication that the lanyard has been subjected to a fall.
 In all of the above cases, the lanyard must be removed from service immediately.